Parsa-Rajabi/CIS145/docs/lecture-notes.md

-# Course Notes
+# Course Schedule

 All course slides are password protected.
-Visit course info page to get the password.
+Visit course info page (on left navigation bar) to get the password.

 *Note: The course schedule is subject to change.
 Please check back regularly for updates.*